 … One of the most compelling things you can do after asking a question is to genuinely listen to the answer.

 It is often the ironic case that the moment when we can see the cogs turning inside someone’s head, is the moment when we often have the strongest urge to interrupt.
 If we are not talking then are we adding value?
 Yes, you are, and you must learn to trust that you are being useful.

 When you start shifting your behavior from giving advice and providing solutions to asking questions, you will feel anxious.
 “I’m just asking questions.
 They’re going to see right through this and minute now.”

 Learn to recognise the moment when you ask the question and there’s a pause, a heartbeat of silence when you can see the person actually thinking and figuring out the answer.
 You can almost see the neural connections being made.

 It’s in that moment that you are adding real value, and you don’t have to say a word!

 If you enjoyed this, you might like:

 My post about the difference between coaching and mentoring.
 I define what coaching really is and explore the origins of mentoring in Greek mythology.

-Superb resource (download) from San Francisco based executive coach, in association with Harvard Business Review: Keys to Coaching Your Employees.
+This superb resource (download) from San Francisco based executive coach Ed Batista, in association with Harvard Business Review: Keys to Coaching Your Employees.

 For more on how to be an effective listener, this video is superb.